Fair Cadora Family Law Image Request A Consultation

 Child Support Tax Rules in California

 In California, child support payments are not considered taxable income for the parent receiving the payments, nor are they tax-deductible for the parent making the payments.
-This means that the parent making child support payments cannot claim them as a deduction on their federal income tax return.
+This means that the parent making payments cannot claim them as a deduction on their federal income tax return.

 California law does not require the parent receiving child support payments to report them as income on their state tax return.
 However, it is crucial to note that this may not be the case for federal tax purposes.
-Although child support payments are not taxable income for the parent receiving them at the federal level, the IRS may require them to report the payments if they receive other taxable income.
+Although payments are not taxable income for the parent receiving them at the federal level, the IRS may require them to report the payments if they receive other taxable income.
 It’s essential to consult an experienced divorce and family law attorney for advice on how child support payments may impact your specific tax situation.

 Modifying a Child Support Payment Agreement in San Diego